debugged/workshops/docker/4. Optimize rebuild time/README.md

 - Copy the source code
 - Build and run the image with the port exposed
 - Go to http://localhost:EXPOSED_PORT
-- See a message "Hello World!"?
+- See a message "Hello Fontys!"?
 - 🎉 DONE 🎉
 - [go to next assignment](../5.%20Multi%20stage/README.md)